SakibKhan1/ai-journal-app/README.md

 > This app is local-only and designed with privacy in mind.
 No journal data leaves the user’s device.

 ## 📱 App Demo

+> ⚠️ The demo GIF may take up to **20 seconds** to load due to file size, thank you for your patience!

 <img src="App_Demo.gif" width="400"/>